-As an incentive to participate in the youth development component, students participating in that program receive scholarships paid for personally by sponsors in Guatemala and other countries around the world-many of whom are Rotarians involved with the Guatemala Literacy Project.
-These scholarships help students overcome financial barriers to staying in school, such as tuition and fees, uniforms, school supplies, etc.
+As an incentive to participate in the youth development component, students participating in that program receive sponsorships paid for personally by individuals in Guatemala and other countries around the world-many of whom are Rotarians involved with the Guatemala Literacy Project.
+The sponsorships help students overcome financial barriers to staying in school, such as tuition and fees, uniforms, school supplies, etc.